 Bogey Creek Preserve was officially opened in May 2019.
 The full loop trail is just over a mile long, and has a kayak entrance point with an amazing view.
 The trail is free to visit and are pet friendly.

-Fort Caroline National Memorial is a nice bit of history located in Jacksonville.
+If you’re looking for a bit of history right here in Jacksonville, head to Fort Caroline National Memorial.
 Fort Caroline is a short adventure, just .3 miles walk to the actual fort.
 If you’re looking for a longer hike be sure to check out Hammock Trail.
 You can catch it on your way back towards the visitor center and it’s a 1.2 mile loop.
 There is no fee to visit Fort Caroline and the trails are pet friendly.

 Jacksonville Hiking Trails Ranking System